MariosBinatsis/portfolio/README.md

 **Sezonly** is a mobile-first marketplace for seasonal jobs in the Greek islands, connecting young workers with tourism businesses such as hotels, restaurants, cafés and beach bars.

-The platform was created to make seasonal job searching more organized, transparent and efficient compared to scattered Facebook groups, generic job boards and private messages.
+The idea behind Sezonly came from a clear market problem: seasonal job searching in Greece is still highly fragmented, unstructured and often based on Facebook groups, private messages and unclear job terms.
+Sezonly was created to offer a more organized, transparent and trustworthy experience for both workers and employers.

 **Live website:** https://www.sezonly.gr/

 **Case study:** [View Sezonly Project](./projects/sezonly)

-### What I built
+### What I built and led

-- Mobile-first landing page and job browsing experience
+- Product concept and founder vision

-- Worker and employer role flows
+- Marketplace logic between workers and employers

+- User flow design for both sides of the platform

-- Job listing and job details pages
+- Positioning and differentiation strategy

+- Trust-oriented product structure for seasonal hiring

-- Worker profile creation
+- Worker and employer experience design

-- Employer dashboard

-- Application management flow

-- Authentication and protected routes
+- Feature planning and product prioritization

-- Supabase backend integration

-- Responsive UI for mobile and desktop
+- Early-stage validation and go-to-market thinking

+- Platform execution from idea to live product

-### Tech Stack
+### Focus Areas

-- React
+- Startup building

-- TypeScript
+- Product strategy

-- Supabase
+- Marketplace design

-- PostgreSQL
+- User experience thinking

-- React Router

-- Tailwind CSS
+- Growth and acquisition strategy

-- shadcn/ui
+- Business model thinking

-- Vercel
+- Founder-led execution

 ### My Role

-Founder, product designer and developer.

-I worked on the product strategy, UX/UI decisions, frontend development, backend integration, marketplace structure, employer/worker flows and early user acquisition strategy.
+Founder and product builder.

+I created and developed Sezonly from the ground up, from the original idea and market reasoning to the product structure, experience flows, positioning and execution.
+My role combines product thinking, business strategy, user understanding, marketplace logic and hands-on building.

 ---